 | BSN to DNP|| $43,010 - $220,200|

 | MSN to DNP|| $28,670 - $146,800|

 | Post-Master's Certificate|| $15,770 - $72,480|

-Typical Admission Requirements for NP Schools in CA
+Typical Admission Requirements for NP Schools in California

 While each college has the right to establish its admission requirements, there are some general admission requirements across the board.
 For instance, providing letters of recommendation from at least three people, holding an active, unencumbered license to practice as a registered nurse, and providing transcripts from all post-secondary schools previously attended are required of all nurse practitioner schools in California.

 BSN to MSN:

 Admission requirements for BSN to MSN-NP programs in CA vary but include the following.